acl-org/aclrollingreview/acguidelines.md

 (The presence of the link indicates resubmission)

 Click the “previous url” link to see the original reviewers. **It is important to check that the same past reviewers have been assigned to this resubmission**, unless the authors requested new reviewers.

+{% include admonition.html type="warning" title="Beware of papers desk-rejected for anonymity issues!" body="In some cases the previous submission was desk rejected.
+If so, there will be a comment from the editors at the top of the forum, stating the reason for the desk rejection.
+Please note what it was.
+If it was due to anonymity violations, please avoid looking at the pdf of the previous submission to not accidentally discover the identity of the authors." %}

 The paper reviewer matching algorithm should do this for reviewers in the pool.
 But we still request your help double-checking that this is the case.
 If the original reviewers were not assigned, and the authors didn’t request a change of reviewers, we need your assistance in reassigning the same reviewers to the paper.
 There are several possible scenarios: